octimot/StoryToolkitAI/docs/testing.md

 ## Current manual release status

-The repository contains no completed manual result record for the intended `v1.0.0-rc.1` candidate.
+The repository contains no completed manual result record for the intended `v1.0.0` release.
 Both platform checklists are deliberately initialized to **Not run**.
 Until the release owner attaches environment- and artifact-specific evidence, all applicable checks below remain open: